jerily/twebserver/docs/routing.md

 * ```HANDLER``` is the handler function executed when the route is matched e.g. ```get_example_handler```

 The following examples illustrate defining simple routes.
+See the [Dictionaries documentation](ctx_req_res_dict.md) for more information on the context, request, and response dictionaries.

 Respond with "hello world" for requests to the URL ```/example```
 ```tcl